 School Funders’ Network

-The Schools Funders Network is a group of grant-makers that the EEF helped convene in 2013, together with the Association of Charitable Foundations (ACF), the membership body for UK foundations and grant-making charities.
+The Schools Funders Network is a group of grant-makers and other funders that the EEF convened in 2013, together with the Association of Charitable Foundations (ACF), the membership body for UK foundations and grant-making charities.

-Membership of this Network is open to grant-makers with an active interest in funding work to address educational disadvantage within state-funded schools and colleges for children and young people aged 5-18.
+Membership of this Network is open to school funders with an active interest in addressing educational disadvantage within state-funded schools, as well as early years and post-16 settings.

 The focus of the group is on practical learning from our grant-funded projects, identifying ‘what next?’ steps with the aim of greater collaboration between funders.